Skip to content

 10. Reports through standardised reporting systems?

-The company's report has been prepared in accordance with GRI standards and has also submitted the Forest, Climate Change and Water Security CDP Questionnaire for the year 2022.
+The company's report has been prepared in reference to GRI standards and has also submitted the Forest, Climate Change and Water Security CDP Questionnaire for the year 2024.

 • P